 Infections that cause chronic immune stimulation

-Some long-term infections may increase the risk of lymphoma by forcing a person’s immune system to be constantly activated.
-As more lymphocytes are made to fight the infection, there is a greater chance that genetic mistakes can occur, which might eventually lead to lymphoma.
+Some long-term infections may increase a person’s risk of lymphoma by forcing their immune system to be constantly activated.
+As more lymphocytes are made to fight the infection, there is a greater chance for genetic mistakes to occur, which might eventually lead to lymphoma.

 Helicobacter pylori, a type of bacteria known to cause stomach ulcers, has also been linked to mucosa-associated lymphoid tissue (MALT) lymphoma of the stomach.
 The body’s immune reaction to this infection increases the risk of lymphoma.
 This is important because antibiotics can help treat some patients who have MALT lymphomas of the stomach that test positive for H. pylori.